 • Make sure to localize your product and match it to the new market cultural differences and sensitivities.

-Many big Multinational Companies fell in Mistranslation and wrong Localization trap, when they expanded to a new market which resulted in their low revenues, and affected their brand exposure and sales for a while.
+Many big Multinational Companies fell in Mistranslation and wrong Localization trap, when they expanded to a new market which resulted in lowing their revenues, and affected their brand exposure and sales for a while.
 Let’s show some previous unsuccessful new market entry trials:

-Coca Cola: In China, the Coca Cola pronounced like “Ke kou ke la” which has a hilarious meaning “female horse stuffed with wax”.
+Coca Cola: In China, the Coca Cola pronounced like “Ke kou ke la”, which has a hilarious meaning “female horse stuffed with wax”.
 This created the biggest confusion as the brand has nothing to do with what it sounds like

 Nike; had to recall thousands of products when a decoration intended to resemble fire on the back of the shoes resembled the Arabic word for Allah.